Home > House Cleaning Tips > Cleaning With Vinegar

 cup of vinegar through it with a clean filter.
 Run two or three pots

-full of water through after cleaning with vinegar to remove the vinegar.
+full of water through after cleaning with vinegar to remove the vinegar taste and smell.

 - Reduce dust: Keep exhaust fan grills, air conditioner blades